 Take the Damariscotta exit to business Route 1.
 Go straight at the stop sign just past the Congregational Church.
 Take Route 215 north for approximately 1.6 miles.
 Look for a parking area just past the Austin Road on the left.
 Or, take the next left into the Fish House parking lot.
 Follow the path behind the fish house and you are there.
 Coming south on Route 1, take the Damariscotta exit and take a right on Rt 215 across from the Louis Doe Home Center.
 The parking lots decribed above are about 1.3 miles on the left.

-Welcome to historic Damariscotta Mills, Maine – home of the state's oldest and most productive Alewife fishery.
-Help support the restoration efforts and sponsor a stone, boulder, wall, weir or pool.
+Welcome to historic Damariscotta Mills, Maine – home of Maine’s oldest fish ladder and most productive alewife fishery.
+The fish ladder was constructed by the Towns of Nobleboro and Newcastle in 1807 at the state’s request after mills had blocked access to the fresh water falls for nearly a century.
+In 2007, after two centuries of use, the fish ladder needed a major restoration and the project was initiated by the Towns in collaboration with the Nobleboro Historical Society.
 Restoration of the fish ladder is critical to the health of the Damariscotta River alewife stocks.
 Alewives are an important part of the food chain and they contribute to the health of the marine environment and to the lakes and streams where the fish spawn.
-In the spring, alewives are a critical source of fresh bait for local lobstermen who are setting out gear after a winter ashore.
-The Towns of Newcastle & Nobleboro have harvested alewives since the 1700s and, by balancing conservation and economic goals, they have carefully tended the Damariscotta River alewife stocks.
+In the spring, alewives serve as a source of fresh bait for local lobstermen who are setting out gear after a winter ashore.
+The Towns of Newcastle and Nobleboro have harvested alewives since the 1700s and, by balancing conservation and economic goals, they have carefully tended the Damariscotta River alewife stocks.
 Today, all funds received for harvested alewives are spent to maintain and restore the fish ladder and harvesting area.